Yoast/custom-field-finder/readme.txt

 == Changelog ==

+= 0.4 =

+Release date: 2024-03-05

+* Fixes a potential security issue when using custom fields.

 = 0.3 =

+Release date: 2020-12-02

 * Added a plugin header and icon.
 * Some basic coding style & cleanliness fixes.
-* Fixed a string that was not translateable.
+* Fixed a string that was not translatable.

 = 0.2 =

+Release date: 2020-11-30

 * Updated screenshots.
 * Updated tested up to.